qld-gov-au/pattern-library/source/content-types/content-patterns/content-patterns.md

 Notes:
 - You can find useful information about how set up data tables from the usage section: https://datatables.net/usage

+## Responsive tables

+Use the [FooTable plugin](http://fooplugins.com/plugins/footable-jquery/) to control how tables are rendered at different resolutions.
+The script and styles are bundled into the SWE template.
+Opt-in by placing the `footable` class on a table, and define breakpoints using the HTML5 data attribute.

 ## Downloadable document link